BAMresearch/SyFoS/docs/source/parameters.rst

 For all theories, describing the different regimes of a force distance curve the true tip sample distance needs to be known.
 During the regime of attractive forces, the cantilever deflects towards the sample surface by :math:`δ`, thereby decreasing the tip sample distance :math:`ζ` additionally to the z-pizo displacement :math:`Z:ζ=δ−Z`.
 During the contact or the repulsive regime, the tip sample distance :math:`ζ` should be 0, but it is actually increased by the deformation :math:`D` that is caused by the contact between tip and sample: :math:`D=Z−δ`.

 In SyFoS :math:`ζ` and :math:`D` are calculated continuously for each iterative step.
-Only between :math:`JTC` and contact the tip sample distance is assumed to be zero.
+Only between JTC and contact the tip sample distance is assumed to be zero.
 This is a simplification but since this part of the data is not relevant for any automated analysis the effect of this simplification is neglectable.

 .. _reduced modulus: